mongodb/docs-realm/docs-release-notes.md

   - Manage Email/Password Users: Update examples and content with new information on authentication hooks and add new reference table for ``userEmailPasswordAuth``.
   - Link User Identities: Add new procedure with updated examples for authentication hooks.
 - API Reference/@realm/react Package Reference: Add instructions for creating a new app with ``@realm/react``.
-- Internal: Update metro bundler dependencies to fix simulator run time problems.
+- Internal: Update metro bundler dependencies to fix simulator runtime problems.

 # October 13, 2023